 Tracks and Trails has been created by Lindsay Cannon and Julia Tregaskis-Allen.
 As co-founders, and Directors of Tracks and Trails our mission is quite simply to provide holidays for those who wish to enjoy the mountains in whatever form and by whatever means, be it walking, snowshoeing, cross country skiing, running or biking.
 We work with a specialised team of guides and instructors who share our values and goals and who will ensure you get the most out of your trip.

 Lindsay is one of life's enthusiasts, and loves nothing better than encouraging anyone who will listen that they should be getting 'out there' and grabbing life by the throat.
 She has spent nearly twenty years exploring the Alps and has great enthusiasm for and knowledge of the mountain environment.
 When not in the Alps, she lives in Scotland and reports for BBC television and radio on a wide range of environmental and countryside issues.
 Her film work, which has seen her experience everything from ice climbing, to caving, and kayaking, has enjoyed a worldwide audience.
 She is a fully qualified International Mountain Leader, BASI Nordic Ski Instructor, Nordic Walking Instructor, and Trail Cycle Leader.

 Julia has worked in outdoor education and on expeditions worldwide from Africa to the Himalayas.
 She is passionate about a variety of sporting activities, regularly competing in running, triathlon and cross country ski races.
 Like Lindsay she enjoys 'people' and the company of those of our guests who share her passion for the outdoors.
 Those who don't will soon be gently persuaded to see the error of their ways, and believe us, she has a long list of converts!
-Julia previously worked as a Personal Trainer in London; so if you feel that improving personal fitness is a major part of your mountain holiday, then she is ideally qualified to give advice on how to reach your goal.
-Julia is also a qualified International Mountain Leader, BASI Nordic Ski Instructor, Trail Cycle Leader and Nordic Walking Instructor.
+Julia is a qualified Personal Trainer and Triathlon Coach; so if you feel that improving personal fitness is a major part of your mountain holiday, then she is ideally qualified to give advice on how to reach your goal.
+Julia is also a qualified International Mountain Leader, BASI Nordic Level 3 ISIA National Ski Teacher, Trail Cycle Leader and Nordic Walking Instructor.